zainezq/garden-web-port/content/index.md

 ---
-title: Welcome
+title: The Digital Garden
 ---

-Hi there! 👋
+Welcome to the digital garden.
+This is a little corner in the vast internet where I share my thoughts and notes on a wide range of topics.

-This is my digital garden built with Quartz.
+Enjoy your stay!